tocirml/cme-coach-api/README.md

 The API should run on http://localhost:3001

+## Demo

+You can see a demo of this implementation running on https://cme-coach-api.herokuapp.com/api/v1/cmecoach

 ## The Solution

 All assumptions were made based on the CME Coach section in www.boardvitals.com/cme.